apiratorjs/di-container/README.md

 // Extract just the instances if you only need them const paymentInstances = paymentResults.map((result) => result.instance);

+// Or use resolveAllRequired to ensure at least one implementation exists try {
+  const requiredPayments = await container.resolveAllRequired("PAYMENT");
+  console.log(`Guaranteed to have ${requiredPayments.length} payment processors`);
+} catch (error) {
+  console.error("No payment processors registered!"); // Throws UnregisteredDependencyError }

 // Or resolve all services with a specific tag const stripeResults = await container.resolveAllTagged("stripe");
 console.log(`Found ${stripeResults.length} services with 'stripe' tag`);

+// Use resolveAllTaggedRequired to ensure services with specific tag exist try {
+  const requiredStripeServices = await container.resolveAllTaggedRequired("stripe");
+  console.log(`Guaranteed to have ${requiredStripeServices.length} stripe services`);
+} catch (error) {
+  console.error("No services with 'stripe' tag found!"); // Throws UnregisteredDependencyError }

 // Resolve services with the default tag const defaultResults = await container.resolveAllTagged("default");